yortus/pen-monorepo/doc/language-spec.md

 #### Application
 - no whitespace between function and argument(s) - this ensures no ambiguity between application and sequence
+- use parentheses if necessary to ensure no whitespace
 - TODO...

 #### Block